 MS is associated with complete or nearcomplete remission in the early stages of relapse.
 The time between the first attack and subsequent neurological symptoms may be months to years, after this duration new symptoms appearing or recurring.
 The risk of recurrence after infection and in women about the first three months after delivery increases (22).
 In some patients, over time and after several relapses and incomplete recovery, the patient may progress to varying degrees of limb weakness, muscle stiffness, sensory impairment, gait imbalance, and urinary problems.
 Usually the patient survives for up to 30 years after the onset of the disease, and few die at the outset (23).
 The course of the disease has many forms, and most patients suffer from exacerbated and relieved symptoms and no symptoms between attacks.
 Others develop a chronic, progressive form of MS, and their symptoms increase over time.
-Accordingly, MS has three types of course: 1- recurrent - remedial that disease does not progress between Secondary attacks, 2progressive: characterized by gradual progression after a period of recurrence and primary recovery, and 3- Primary progressive in which the disability progresses gradually from the beginning (24).
+Accordingly, MS has three types of course: 1- recurrent - remedial that disease does not progress between 2-Secondary attacks, progressive: characterized by gradual progression after a period of recurrence and primary recovery, beginning (24).